-Nuclear medicine scans allow doctors to obtain structural and functional information of an organ or a disease.
 These tests are painless and done as an outpatient procedure.
-The specific type of nuclear medicine scan you’ll have depends on which organ the doctor wants to look into.
+The specific type of nuclear medicine scan a patient would undergo depends on the organ which the doctor wants to look into.
 There are two types of scanners available in the Nuclear Medicine Centre: PET/CT and SPECT/CT.
 They provide comprehensive information on the abnormal activity and function of cells (obtained by PET or SPECT component) as well as the precise location of these abnormalities in the body (obtained by CT component).

 PET/CT (Positron Emission Tomography/Computed Tomography)

 PET/CT is a powerful imaging technique that combines both CT scan and PET scan.
-Using radioactive sugar (FDG – 18F-fluorodeoxyglucose) is used as the tracer, a PET/CT scan is extremely helpful in:-
+Using radioactive sugar (FDG – 18F-fluorodeoxyglucose) as the tracer, a PET/CT scan is helpful in:-

 SPECT/CT (Single Photon Emission Computed Tomography/Computed Tomography)

-SPECT/CT combines two imaging technologies – SPECT which shows biological functions in the body, and Computed Tomography (CT), which shows detailed anatomical structures.
+SPECT/CT combines two imaging technologies – SPECT which shows biological functions in the body and Computed Tomography (CT) which shows detailed anatomical structures.
 If a scanner does not have the CT component, it is more commonly known as a Gamma Camera rather than a SPECT scanner.
-A SPECT/CT scan allows your doctor to see how your organs function and to detect certain diseases.
-It is useful for a range of medical conditions, such as bone metastases, renal function, cardiac blood flow, gastrointestinal function, immune activity, thyroid function, tumours and more.
+A SPECT/CT scan allows your doctor to see how your organs function and detect certain diseases.
+It is useful for a range of medical conditions such as bone metastases, renal function, cardiac blood flow, gastrointestinal function, immune activity, thyroid function, tumours and more.

 The radiation exposure from a nuclear medicine scan comes from the radionuclides used and from the CT scan.
 The radioactive material in your body will naturally decay and lose its radioactivity over time.
-It also leaves your body through your urine or stool within a few hours or a few days.
-Talk to your healthcare team about whether you need to take precautions about having sex, or being close to children or pregnant women after these tests.
+It also leaves your body through urine or stool within a few hours or a few days.
+Talk to your healthcare team whether you need to take precautions during sex, or being close to children or pregnant women after these tests.